java-img/image-builder/README.md

 # Image builder

-Builds Docker Images for all Java LTS Versions every day on an Alpine base
+Builds Docker Images for all Java LTS Versions every week on an alpine base

 ## Images